Compliance Checklist for Classifying FTEs vs Contractors

 6. Written Contract

 A contract is a binding agreement that helps define a business relationship between an independent contractor and a client.
-A written contract can help avoid conflict down the road by defining what the independent contractor and the business is and is not responsible for, and outlining timelines, deliverables, and the definition of a completed work product
+A written contract can help avoid conflict down the road by defining what the independent contractor and the business are and are not responsible for, and outlining timelines, deliverables, and the definition of a completed work product

 7. Scheduling